hamzakhanvit/ChopStitch-paper/Methods/Splicegraph_evaluation/Reference_based_evaluation/H.sapiens/README.md

-We aligned all putative exons outputted for *H.sapiens* against its reference genome and hypothesized that all putative exons that are a part of a single node in a splice subgraph should align to approximately the same coordinates.
+We aligned all putative exons outputted for *H.sapiens* against its reference genome and hypothesized that all putative exons that are a part of a single node in a splicegraph should align to approximately the same coordinates.
 ```
 ------|-----------|-|--------------|---|------------|-|---------|------------------------------ GENOME